henrikkirchmann/semantic-aware-process-mining-distances/distances/activity_distances/chiorrini_2022_embedding_process_structure/README.md

 The authors: Andrea Chiorrini, Laura Genga, Claudia Diamantini, Martina Pioli, Domenico Potena

-We changed the computation of Parallelism & Parallelism Path Length Feature, because original implementation works only with their given Petrinets.
+We changed the computation of Parallelism, Parallelism Path Length and Path Length Feature, because original implementation works only with their given Petrinets.